This Dividend Discount Model Tells Us The Value Of 5 Dividend Stocks

 Furthermore, it helps me plan my future dividend income.
 This is especially important when you use your dividends to pay for the cost of living.

 Finally, my dividend growth model forecast sets an expectation from which I can compare a company’s actual dividend increases.
-If future dividend increases are vastly different than my forecast, it’s time to dig and figure out what is going on.
+If future dividend increases are vastly different than my estimated dividend growth rate.
+Then it’s time to investigate and figure out what is going on.

 How To Make A Dividend Growth Forecast